ysun59/FirecrackerContainerData/Readme-v8.md

 let 13 firecrackers, each set to different cores, from core 0,2,4,6,8…….20

+set frontend to core 1 or above (basically core 1,3,5-more-15)

+set wrk to core 31, or 31, 29

+## Overall CPU Excel
+Can see the overall CPU utilization, throughtput, BW etc. in this excel https://docs.google.com/spreadsheets/d/1OmfJ4UT-Cw-CNSZ0VV-yk57sbN3G0qPgXfp6dItvTHI/edit#gid=365422113

 ## VMs - Corresponding cores
 * consul \ -—-—----------------—------------------ core 0
 * hotel-reserv-geo \ —---------------------------- core 2